Web security in Barracuda is built from three related components:

 }

-We need to implement two classes for our simple security example: one class for the database API and one class for handling the response message.
+The simple security example below implements two classes: one class for the user database API and one class for the login response.

-The UserIntf is an abstract class that we must inherit from and implement the "GetPwd" method.
-The "get password" method is used by FormAuthenticator, BasicAuthenticator, and DigestAuthenticator when validating the user and password provided by the client.
+UserIntf is an interface that must implement the getPwd callback.
+FormAuthenticator, BasicAuthenticator, and DigestAuthenticator call this function when validating the username and password provided by the client.

 class MyUserDB : public UserIntf